Meycauayan: Education

-Meycauayan City have its own division of schools since January 2013.
+Meycauayan City has its own division of schools since January 2013.
 The City Schools Division of Meycauayan has two districts, Meycauayan West District and Meycauayan East District.

 There are 24 public elementary schools and 4 public high schools as well as 11 private schools in the city.

+St. Mary's Academy of Sto.
+Niño is the first Catholic school built in the fast-growing Las Villas de Sto.
+Nino Subdivision of Meycauayan City.
+In September 1983, the developer of the subdivision, Geronima Que, invited Sister Maria Virginia Banez, RVM, to build a school in the heart of Las Villas de Sto.
+Niño.
+In October 1983, the Ministry of Education, Culture and Sports (MECS) erected a school on the hectare of land donated by Que, along with the RVM congregation's purchase of another one and a half hectares to give more space for expansion.
+It has been expanded and renovated several times since.

 There are also tertiary schools in Meycauayan.

 Polytechnic College of the City of Meycauayan is under the funding and management of the City Government, currently located at Pag-asa Street, Barangay Malhacan.
 Meycauayan College is a private educational institution in Barangay Calvario and Malhacan.
 It was established in 1925 as Meycauayan Institute.
-Other than tertiary education, it also offers primary and secondary education.

 Religion

 Saint Francis of Assisi Parish Church, commonly known as the Meycauayan Church, is a Roman Catholic church located in Meycauayan, Philippines.
 It is one of the oldest parishes in Bulacan which even predates the Malolos Cathedral established in 1580 and the Barasoain Church established in 1859.
 It is also the province's largest parish with an estimated population of about 80,000 parishioners.
 The church is the seat of the vicariate of St. Francis of Assisi in the Diocese of Malolos.